The best of the Rhine River Valley in France, Germany and Switzerland

 After breakfast we’ll head out to visit a white asparagus farm and learn how this delicacy is grown.
 It’s the season!

-Then we’ll head up into the mountains and check-into our luxurious spa hotel, Die Halde, which we can reach via gondola (while others take our luggage via auto).
-This afternoon will be spent enjoying a massage or other treatment, one of which is included in trip.
+Then we’ll head up into the mountains to spend an entire day at the luxurious spa hotel, Die Halde, which we can reach via gondola.
+Today will be spent enjoying a massage or other spa treatments, one of which is included in your package.
 A nice lunch will be had, hopefully outside on the terrace depending on the weather.
-This afternoon is at leisure with an optional walk led by Katrin.
+This late afternoon is at leisure in Freiburg.

 Today, en-route to Basel, we’ll stop at the Vitra design museum with a campus full of architect designed buildings by the likes of Gehry, Tando Ando etc.

-We shall lunch along the way and delight in a Schnapps tasting before we arrive to Basel where we will check-in to the delightful and beautifully designed Krafft Hotel overlooking the Rhine river.
+We shall lunch along the way and delight in a Schnapps tasting before we arrive to Basel where we will check-in to the beautifully designed Krafft Hotel overlooking the Rhine river.

-In Basel itself, we’ll hit up the Beyeler Foundation designed by Renzo Piano, one of the most important museums in Europe.
+Once checked in, we’ll head out to visit the Beyeler Foundation designed by Renzo Piano, one of the most important museums in Europe specializing in modern and contemporary art.

 Tonight, we’ll dine on some Swiss classics in central Basel.

-Today after breakfast we’ll enjoy a lovely boat ride along the Rhine River.
+Today after breakfast we’ll enjoy a lovely and informative boat ride along the Rhine River.

-Then we’ll take a short trip of the Old Town with a stop into the ancient cathedral of Basel built over 1000 years ago.
+Then we’ll take a short tour of the Old Town with a stop into the ancient cathedral of Basel built over 1000 years ago.

 Free time this afternoon: Optional Visit to the Kunstmusem with its collection of old masters through to contemporary artists.
 Or you can spend time on your own shopping and exploring Basel.